ShadowmapTechnologies/Trees/Readme.md

 ## 4-create-tiles.js

 Run `npm run stage-4` to execute the fourth stage.
 It reads all geoJSON files from stage 3 and splits the trees in it corresponding tile files depending on its coordinates.
 The tiles can be found under the folder `dist/`.

-## Afterwards

-Use Mircosoft Azure Storage Explorer to upload the tiles to Azure.
-You can use the C# code in the Shadowmap repository in the folder `blob-storage-automation` to set the caching headers on Azure.